Hywel-Stoakes/hywel.stoakes/content/home/teaching.md

 # The University of Melbourne

-I have coordinated the following courses at The University of Melbourne as a sessional lecturer:
+I have coordinated the following courses at The University of Melbourne as a sessional lecturer (12 weeks x 2 Lectures):

 - LING20005: Introductory Phonetics
 - LING20009: Language in Aboriginal Australia